michellejanosi/100-days-of-code/log.md

 ### Day 18: December 11, Friday
 ##### *Python Basics*

 **Today's Progress**: Starting a new project, Higher Lower Game based on the game here, [The Higher Lower Game](http://www.higherlowergame.com/).
+Compare and guess which of two choices has a higher Instagram following.
+Guess wrong, you lose but guess right and you continue with the next comparison.

 **Thoughts:** Practicing building a project from idea to planning to code using the knowledge I've built up to this point.
 Planning is definitely the most challenging aspect.